emperorofmars/stf-unity/readme.md

 Once such a format exists, I hope a sort of 'Character Editor' application can be created.
 End-users would be able to adapt their avatars as easily as in a video-game character creation screen and easily use them in applications like VRChat and VSeeFace.
 Currently, there is not even a 3d asset interchange format that satisfies basic needs, so this lies in the far future.

 # Current Status
-Most functionality which can be expected of a 3d model & scene file-format is implemented, not to full completion, but enough to show how the format is supposed to work.
-The UI/UX of STF tooling is at a bare minimum level.
+* Most functionality which can be expected of a 3d model format is implemented, not to full production readyness, but enough to show how the format is supposed to work.
+* The UI/UX of STF tooling is at a bare minimum level.

-The codebase is tested only in a 'good weather flight' manner.
+* The codebase is tested only in a 'good weather flight' manner.

-Alone, I can't bring a project like this to completion.
-I can only try to prove that this works and is very possible.
+Alone, I can't bring a project like this to completion, as I can work on this only in my free time, while also making VR avatars as a hobby.

+**I can only try to prove that this works and is very possible.**

+I am available for questions and discussions.

-My next step is likely going to be an implementation for the Godot 4 engine.
+My next step is likely going to be a cleanup of the functionality, and then an implementation for the Godot 4 engine.
+Once Blender's project 'Baklava' is released (Support for full animations) I may implement STF also in Blender.

 ---